Garylee021/community.keyos.net/site/get/index.md

   Rolling release builds are for you if you...

-  - want to help us test latest VyOS code
+  - want to help us test latest KeyOS code
   - want to check whether a bug is fixed in the latest code
   - made a patch and want to test it before making a pull request